ahmettunahanbekdas/News/README.md

 This project contains a news application developed using the Swift programming language.
 The application utilizes the MVVM (Model-View-ViewModel) architecture to display data obtained from popular news sources.
 Additionally, the SDWebImage library is employed for loading displayed images efficiently, and the SnapKit library is integrated for interface layout adjustments.

- # Features

-- **SDWebImage:** It has been used in the application to load news images quickly and efficiently.
-- **SnapKit:** It is a DSL (Domain Specific Language) library used for user interface layout adjustments.
-This makes Auto Layout code more readable and manageable.

 # MVVM Design Pattern
 MVVM (Model-View-ViewModel) is an architectural design pattern in software development, dividing applications into three key components: